383 Madison Avenue: Foundation

 About two-thirds of the building's foundation sits above two levels of Metro-North Railroad tracks just north of Grand Central Terminal, rather than being attached to the bedrock itself.
 The columns of the building's substructure had to be arranged to avoid the tracks, which descended as much as 50 ft beneath ground level.
 There is also a utility tunnel 15 ft below the lower track level, which was built in the early 20th century, with unreinforced concrete walls measuring 3 to 10 in thick.
 The footing subgrade has a bearing capacity of 3800 kPa.

 The general contractors reinforced many of the Knapp Building's existing columns and added new footings where necessary.
 Additionally, a new footing was placed atop the utility tunnel.
-During the building's construction, the tracks under the site were closed temporarily.
+During construction, the tracks under the site were temporarily closed.
 The contractors removed most of the track beds for storage, though one track remained in place.
 The contractors then installed new foundation walls.
 Each of the new concrete walls is 30 in thick and can carry loads of 55160 kPa.
 Steel grillages, measuring 4 to 17 ft long by 18 ft wide, are placed under the walls, distributing the loads to the bedrock.